artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 The DOD/BBox is an instruction to the compositing software to look only within the DOD/BBox for storing pixel data on disk and RAM and to indicate when and where to perform calculations on the data.
 Compositing software knows no difference between the black pixels surrounding Shia and the coloured pixels he is comprised of.

-To put it another way, if we didn’t provide a DOD/BBox, whilst the black pixels may compress down to near zero when they are stored on disk, when they’re read back into RAM, the CPU and RAM requirements on the black pixels are no different to those of the coloured pixels.
+To put it another way, whilst the black pixels may compress down to near zero when they are stored on disk, when they’re read back from disk, the CPU and RAM requirements of the black pixels are no different to those of the coloured pixels.
 Hence why we define a DOD/BBox— to help reduce the load on the computing resources.

 In this case, each sprite has a DOD/BBox that encompasses Shia’s person only and tells the compositing software to ignore all other pixel data within each sprite’s original 1280x720 pixel frame.

 ## LaProfiler

 The tests will run across 3 Nuke scripts.
 Each script produces the same result.
-There are 24 Shia’s for each of the 9 types of sprite: LaBeouf, LaRed, LaNoir, etc. A total of 216 Shia’s are composited on each frame.
+There are 24 Shia’s for each of the 9 types of sprite: LaBeouf, LaRed, LaNoir, etc. A total of 216 Shias are composited on each frame.

 There are a few transforms to position Shia into various X-axis offsets in screen space.
 Everything is merged together (Shake-style, like a tree, over a colorwheel).
 The composite is designed to be I/O bound and light on CPU operations.